shakedzy/companion/docs/install.md

 ## Keys file
 **This is optional, and not required.**

-You may add a `keys.yml` file which will hold your OpenAI API key and/or a Google Cloud Service Account to be used to access these required services.
+You may add a `keys.yml` file which will hold your OpenAI API configurations and/or a Google Cloud Service Account to be used to access these required services.
 It allows you to override the local OpenAI API key or Google Cloud SDK (or when they cannot be installed).